 SealSkinz Waterproof Multipurpose Glove

 The SealSkinz Waterproof Gloves are so versatile that you can use them for more than just hiking but for fishing, walking, and camping as well!
-These all-weather multipurpose gloves are also windproof, breathable, and touchscreen friendly.
+These all-weather multipurpose gloves is also windproof, breathable, and touchscreen friendly.

 Because these close-fitting stretch knit gloves are made with a 96.5% Nylon and 3.5% Elastane outer shell, you are assured of durability and flexibility.
 The inner is made with 2% Elastane, 2% Nylon, and 84% Merino wool to keep your hands warm and comfortable.
 The Merino wool lining also features a stretch Dry technology which helps control moisture accumulation.